alphagov/govuk-prototype-kit-docs/docs/v13/documentation/conditional-content.md

  </div>
 {% endif %}
 ```
-An example with the same conditional content for the answer Scotland or French:
+An example with the same conditional content for the answer for 'country' being Scotland and the answer for 'nationality' being French:

 ```
 {% if (data.country == "Scotland") and